Make your house a home away from home

 Overall, it takes about 6 weeks.

 The application process involves inspection, police vetting and evaluation.
-After we receive your application, we will arrange an inspection with you which include the assessment of the house, photo taken, interview and collecting the police vetting form from all households who are 18 years old and over.
+After we receive your application, we will arrange an inspection with you which include the assessment of the house, take photos of the room, interview and collecting the police vetting form from all households who are 18 years old and over.
 Once the inspection is completed, it normally takes 4 weeks to 8 weeks to get your application approved.
+This is mainly because the average Police Vetting takes about 4 weeks.
+During peak seasons, it may take up to three months to get your police vetting results.

 Can I select which students stay at my home?